richi3161/wireshark/README.md

 When it comes to the moment...where You want to test some new wireshark dissectors, You need to compile a wireshark test build.

-While searching for a beginners guide, I didn´t found some really easy description.
+While searching for a beginners guide, I didn´t found some really rough and easy descriptions.

 So, let´s start with a fast, rough guide, how to build the newest wireshark release on Linux (Ubuntu).